-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification GI4: Local Green Space 130 2.
-The construction of new buildings on Local Green Space will not be permitted except in very special-circumstances where the potential harm to the Local Green Space, including to its openness, special-character and significance to the local community, is clearly outweighed by other considerations, such as the benefits of the development in enabling or enhancing public access to and use of the Local Green Space other than: a) buildings providing appropriate facilities for outdoor, sport, recreation, cemeteries, burial grounds and allotments as long as the facilities preserve the openness of the Local Green Space, or b) replacement buildings, provided the new building is in the same use and not materially larger than the one it replaces; or c) limited affordable housing for local community needs, except in very special circumstances where the potential harm to the Local Green Space, including to its openness, special character, significance to the local community, and any other harm, are clearly outweighed by other considerations.
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification Harborough District Council Manage District Council GI4: Local Green Space 130 2.
+The construction of new buildings on Local Green Space will not be permitted except in very special circumstances where the potential harm to the Local Green Space, including to its openness, special character and significance to the local community, is clearly outweighed by other considerations, such as the benefits of the development in enabling or enhancing public access to and use of the Local Green Space other than: a) buildings providing appropriate facilities for outdoor, sport, recreation, cemeteries, burial grounds and allotments as long as the facilities preserve the openness of the Local Green Space, or

+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification b) replacement buildings, provided the new building is in the same use and not materially larger than the one it replaces; or c) limited affordable housing for local community needs, except in very special circumstances where the potential harm to the Local Green Space, including to its openness, special character, significance to the local community, and any other harm, are clearly outweighed by other considerations.
 Explanation (Extract) 9.7.6 This policy recognises the particular importance of the designated sites and ensures their long term protection.
-The second part of the policy allows for the construction of buildings for specific uses compatible with a Local Green Space designation and for replacement buildings where specific provisions are met (in accordance with NPPF para 145), development Otherwise the construction of new buildings is not permitted except in very special circumstances where any harm is considered to be clearly outweighed by other considerations its benefits in enabling or enhancing public access to or use of the site.
+The second part of the policy allows for the construction of buildings for specific uses compatible with a Local Green Space designation and for replacement buildings where specific provisions are met (in accordance with NPPF para 145). development Otherwise the construction of new buildings is not permitted except in very special circumstances where any harm is considered to be clearly outweighed by other considerations its benefits in enabling or enhancing public access to or use of the site.
 This provides for minor development such as provision of tourism interpretation facilities or footpaths to enhance access to the site.
-Local Green Space (GI4): Amendment to boundary of River Swift Flood Plain (ref: LGS/LUTT/05).
+Policies Map: Local Green Space (GI4): Amendment to boundary of River Swift Flood Plain (ref: LGS/LUTT/05).
 (Shown below for illustrative purposes in dark green stripe hatching.)

-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification Policies Map Note to coals Harborough District Council This PDF was created by OpunMap CC2: Renewable energy generation 137 1.
-Development for renewable and low carbon energy generation will be permitted where: a. it is an appropriate technology for the site; b. it avoids harm to important bird and animal species; c. it avoids substantial harm to any heritage asset, designated or not, and its setting and any less than
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification Policies Map Policies Map Brabborough Policies Map Brabborough Protocogn District Council CC2: Renewable energy generation 137 Development for renewable and low carbon energy generation will be permitted where: a. it is an appropriate technology for the site; b. it avoids harm to important bird and animal species; c. it avoids substantial harm to any heritage asset, designated or not, and its setting and any less than substantial harm is clearly outweighed by the other benefits of the development;